 Net position represents the difference between assets and liabilities.
 Net position invested in capital assets, consists of capital assets, net of accumulated depreciating, reduced by the outstanding balance of any debt proceeds used for the acquisition, construction, or improvements of those assets.
-At June 30, 2023, the Clerk had no outstanding debt.
+At June 30, 2024, the Clerk had lease and subscription-based information technology arrangement obligations.